NdagiStanley/vue-django/docs/README.md

 ```bash
 $ vue init NdagiStanley/vue-django my-project
 ```
+If you desire to use VueJS version 1.x with Django vesion 1.x run: `vue init NdagiStanley/vue-django#v1-d1 my-project`.
-If you desire to use VueJS version 1.x run: `vue init NdagiStanley/vue-django#1.0 my-project` instead.
+If you desire to use VueJS version 2.x with Django vesion 1.x run: `vue init NdagiStanley/vue-django#v2-d1 my-project` instead.

 `my-project` can be replaced with the directory name you prefer.
 If you do decide on another name take care to replace the next occurence of `my-project` with your new directory name.